whiwih/whiwih.github.io/_pages/call for contributions.md

 ---

-## This page contains recent calls for papers, chapters, and other contributions where I am serving as an Editor/Co-Editor:
+This page contains recent calls for papers, chapters, and other contributions where I am serving as an Editor/Guest Editor:

 Special issue: Coatings: Surface Engineering and Mechanical Properties of Building Materials [Website](https://www.mdpi.com/journal/coatings/special_issues/M8HUBU2OA3).
 ------